Moustache Milk and Cookie Bar

 Verdict?
 Quite honestly, I wouldn’t go back again.
-I’m not in the city very often, and while I know the prices are high due to the amazing ingredients they use, they’re too rich for my blood.
+I’m not in the city very often, and while I know the prices are high at Moustache due to the amazing ingredients they use, they’re too rich for my blood.

 That said, the fresh baked cookies are out of this world, and the whole aesthetic of this place is too cute.

 A reasonably new addition to the Chinese stretch of Dominion Road, My Kitchen is a Taiwanese cafe that also draws on Korean, Japanese and Chinese influences.
 The long and narrow staircase up to My Kitchen may put you off.
 Persevere, though, and it will pay off.

 It’s an adorable little space, where you’re expected to pour your own water and tea, collect your own cutlery, and concoct your own mix of soy and chili sauces/oils from the service station.
 The drinks menu at My Kitchen could rival Momo Tea’s, and are massive (some come in bottles rather than glasses).
 Choose from the vast range of sides and smaller dishes – soups, dumplings, etc – or the larger set meals, which also come with small bowls of soup, sides of veggies and fruit.

 The loveliest, most gregarious and friendly taxi driver I’ve ever encountered posed a series of questions to me as he drove me home from a recent dinner event (one at Okahu, which I’ll talk more about below).
 Among them was this gem: “Do you feel like you are home when you’re in Malaysia?”
 I don’t even have to think about it.
 I may have been born there but New Zealand is my home.
 Though Malay food is damn hard to beat, and if you’re in the mood for it, you could do worse than visit Mamak.